All Posts

 Once you’ve established brand health and customer experience requirements, the next step in building bank marketing strategies will be to dovetail product requirements into the mix.
 Here you’ll define whether you have differentiated pricing and product models from the competition for different channels and customer segments.
 Like any business, customers will need a “reason to buy,” and you need to operate in a way that best supports your business.

-For this, you or your agency resource will need to conduct an evaluation of your product lineup versus your key competitors on and off-line in order to ensure:
+For this, you or your agency resource will need to conduct an evaluation of your product lineup versus your key competitors on and offline in order to confirm:

-b) Your offerings are designed to fit the channel.
-For example, does your “e-checking” account offer the features necessary to attract online clients (free ATM access, a mobile app to access e-statements) vs. brick-and-mortar clients (paper statements, safe deposit access, etc.)?
-Similarly, for pricing, are you competitive in terms of fees based on channel, and is your pricing for loans and IBD (interest-bearing deposits) competitive enough to attract your target audience?
+• b) Your offerings are designed to fit the channel.
+For example, does your digital checking account offer the features that online and mobile customers expect (free ATM access, a strong mobile app, real-time alerts, easy peer-to-peer payments) vs. what your in-branch customers value most (paper statements, safe deposit access, face-to-face service)?
+For pricing, are you competitive in terms of fees based on channel, and is your pricing for loans and interest-bearing deposits competitive enough to attract your target audience?

 In making these decisions, you’ll need to consider your big picture objectives.
 If your priority is to grow your customer base, offering interim pricing incentives is imperative, while if your focus is more heavily on customer retention, this may not be as critical.
-Regardless of your goals, you’ll find pricing and product design to be more segmented than they used to be because audience expectations have changed to be attuned to tailored features, functionality and pricing.
+Regardless of your goals, you’ll find pricing and product design to be more segmented than they used to be because audience expectations have shifted toward features and pricing that fit their specific banking habits.

-After evaluating all of the preceding factors, the next critical step for bank marketing strategies for regional banks is to evaluate which lines of business require and warrant investment.
+After evaluating all of the preceding factors, the next step for bank marketing strategies is to evaluate which lines of business require and warrant investment.
 Traditionally, marketing resources are allocated across lines of business based on the prior year’s “plus or minus” budget growth.
 This can be counterproductive.
 Instead, data analysis and customer intelligence should drive which lines of business and which markets offer the greatest potential for growth.
-Different markets may see consumer growth as the greatest potential for return, while others small business, wealth or commercial.
+Different markets may see consumer growth as the greatest opportunity for return, while others may find it in small business, wealth, or commercial.
 The business intelligence analysis should dictate allocations, not inertia.

 By prioritizing insight-driven investment opportunities and applying the discipline needed to maximize those investments, banks are finding healthier bottom lines while improving their position in the market versus larger competitors.
 Regardless of where you allocate your resources, remembering that they are ultimately investments and deploying them where they will provide the highest returns is the top mandate for the marketing team.